The 4 Best SteelSeries Mice of 2026 Mouse Reviews

 Aerox: The Aerox lineup includes a range of symmetrical wired and wireless models designed for different kinds of gaming, including models for FPS, MMO/MOBA, and more versatile multi-genre models.
 The standout feature shared by all mice in this lineup is their lightweight construction with diamond-patterned cutouts on the palm rest and click buttons.

-Rival: One of SteelSeries' older models, the mice in this lineup have solid plastic shells and symmetrical shapes with a wide rear end.
+Rival: As one of SteelSeries' older models, the mice in this lineup have solid plastic shells and symmetrical shapes with a wide rear end.
 Various wired and wireless configurations are available for FPS and multi-genre gaming.

-Sensei: The Sensei series of mice have a straightforward ambidextrous shape that's among the oldest and most widely regarded shapes in the SteelSeries catalog.
-The Sensei Ten is a modernized update of the original Sensei series of mice, which were at the height of their popularity during the early days of esports gaming.
+Sensei: The Sensei series of mice have a straightforward ambidextrous shape that is among the oldest and most widely regarded shapes in the SteelSeries catalog.
+The SteelSeries Sensei Ten is a modernized update of the original Sensei series of mice, which were at the height of their popularity during the early days of esports gaming.

 Recent Updates

-1. Jan 24, 2024: We've reviewed this article and ensured that all our picks are currently available and remain the best options for their respective categories.
+4. Aug 20, 2024: We've reviewed this article and ensured that all our picks are relevant and readily available.

 Conclusion